grupa2Admin/Effective-budget-planner/README.md

 Effective-budget-planner app
-Our app is a simple application for use with Django.
+Our app is a simple budget application built with Django.
 It's designed to manage your personal finances.
 You can add your expenses, income and even manage your more important receipts.

 Setup